Descanonge/fronts-toolbox/docs/algorithms/cayula-cornillon.rst

 The separation temperature :math:`\tau_{\text{opt}}` is taken as the one that maximizes the inter-cluster variance contribution to the total variance :math:`\sigma`.
 The distribution is considered bimodal if the ratio :math:`J_b /
 \sigma` exceeds a fixed criteria.
-By default, the criteria threshold is 0.7, as recommended by the article.
+By default, that criteria is 0.7, as recommended by the article.
 See |cayula_1992|_ for more details on that choice.